cul-it/ci-jenkins-pantheon-wordpress/README.md

 Creating a new site with this upstream:
 * Create site in the organization 'Cornell University: Library Systems', not 'Cornell University: Cornell Information Technologies'
 * Use the upstream called CI-Jenkins-Wordpress-Upstream-Private
+* Once at the site dashboard, select 'install later'
+* Switch the site to git development mode
+* download the code to your local machine
+* go into the local copy directory
+* edit the .gitignore to delete evereything above 'the line'
+* run composer install
+* git add -A
+* git commit
+* git push
+* go back to the site dashboard on Pantheon
+* go to <dev site url>/wp/wp-admin
+* install wordpress